-\paragraph{Overview of contributions} The paper is organized as follows.
+\paragraph{Outline} The paper is organized as follows.
 In \Cref{sec:BayesianIP}, we describe a hierarchical Bayesian framework for a general linear inverse problem.
 We formulate the posterior density function and review various MCMC samplers for sampling the posterior.
-Then in \Cref{sec:methods} we provide an overview of generalized Golub-Kahan methods and describe two approaches for its use for independence sampling in Metropolis-Hastings within Gibbs.
+Then in \Cref{sec:methods}, we provide an overview of generalized Golub-Kahan methods and describe two approaches for their use in independence sampling in Metropolis-Hastings within Gibbs.
 Numerical results for various large-scale image processing applications are provided in \Cref{sec:numerics}.
 Conclusions and future work are described in \Cref{sec:conclusions}.

-\section{Hierarchical Bayesian Inverse Problem}
+\section{Hierarchical Bayesian inverse problem}

 Consider a linear inverse problem of the form

 where observation data $\bfb\in\bbR^{m}$ are corrupted by measurement error $\bfe\in\bbR^{m}$, $\bfA\in\bbR^{m\times n}$ represents the forward parameter-to-observable map, and $\bfx\in\bbR^{n}$ contains the unknown solution.
 In a deterministic inverse problem setting, the goal of the inverse problem is to compute a reconstruction of $\bfx$ (e.g., a point estimate), given $\bfA$ and $\bfb$.
 In a Bayesian setting, the goal is to fully characterize the posterior probability distribution (thereby quantifying uncertainty about the solutions), given assumptions or prior knowledge about the unknowns.